How ‘217 Boxes’ Reveals John E. Fryer, the Man in the Mask Who Changed LGBT Rights Forever

 Said Gordon: “He really kept moving on with his life and career, there were other social issues and things he wanted to deal with.”

 Fryer isn’t represented on stage in 217 Boxes.
 The actors play three different characters in his life, themselves speaking as spirits, who act as our guides to his life.

-The activist Alfred A. Gross (Derek Lucci) worked with Fryer in the mid to late 1960s, pre- the 1972 speech, when Gross was Executive Secretary of the George W. Henry Foundation, an organization for gay men, who – as “sexual deviants” were being prosecuted for cottaging or soliciting – needed to find ‘empathetic,’ as they were known then, psychiatrists who could supply positive character references in court.
+The activist Alfred A. Gross (Derek Lucci) worked with Fryer in the mid to late 1960s, pre- the 1972 speech, when Gross was Executive Secretary of the George W. Henry Foundation, an organization for gay men, who—as “sexual deviants” were being prosecuted for cottaging or soliciting—needed to find “empathetic” psychiatrists who could supply positive character references in court.

 Katherine M. Luder (Laura Esterman) was Fryer’s secretary for 24 years after his 1972 speech, and “kind of his platonic wife,” said Gordon.
-She “organized everything” for Fryer, and died aged 91 she was still working for him.
+She “organized everything” for Fryer, and when she died, aged 91, was still working for him.
 He organized her funeral and gave the oration.

 The last character is Fryer’s father, Ercel Ray Fryer (Ken Marks).
 Fryer’s mother wrote him hundreds of letters, his father wrote around nine, “all signed ‘Love, Daddy,’” said Gordon, “which for a Southern man, born in 1901, un-college educated in the middle of the century is a big thing to say to a son, although I do not believe he ever acknowledged his son’s sexuality.”

 The family, while not well-off, was socially conscious: Fryer’s father loaned money to poor farmers, and were opposed to the racial discrimination of the era in semi-rural Kentucky where Fryer grew up.